 This bill received bipartisan support in the California Legislature, winning approval in the state Senate with a 31-8 vote, and a 58-17 vote in the state Assembly.

 Senate Bill 419 applies to both traditional public schools and charter schools and became effective on July 1, 2020, but there is still more work to be done across the United States and abroad if we are to protect the next generation of learners, particularly underserved family populations impacted by racism and poverty.

 Willful defiance is any activity that disrupts school activities or otherwise willfully defies the valid authority of school staff.

-This broad definition is highly subjective and includes minor offenses such as not removing a hat or hoodie in class, a student failing to follow directions or talking back to a teacher.
+This broad definition is highly subjective and includes minor offenses such as not removing a hat or hoodie in class, a student failing to follow directions, or talking back to a teacher.

-Senate Bill 419 now extends the existing ban on willful defiance suspensions to grades 4 and 5 statewide and, for a five-year trial period, grades 6 to 8.
+Senate Bill 419 now extends the existing ban on willful defiance suspensions to grades 4 and 5 statewide and, for a five-year trial period, to grades 6 to 8.

 Senator Nancy Skinner, D-Berkley, primary author of the bill, stated: “An overwhelming body of research confirms that suspending students at any age fails to improve student behavior and greatly increases the likelihood that the student will fail, be pushed out of school and/or have contact with the juvenile justice system.”

 “Senate Bill 419 may be one of the best ways to disrupt the school-to-prison pipeline,” Skinner continues.

 Zero-tolerance policies and school disciplinary actions contribute to this shuffle of kids from education to incarceration.

 In compliance with federal regulations such as the Gun-Free Schools Act of 1994, states enacted policies to prevent firearms in schools.
 This led to the adoption of “zero tolerance” discipline policies among many school districts across the nation.